GiorgioZacharo/AccelSeeker/README.md

     ./bootstrap.sh

-Then you can recompile it using make and a new SO should be created in order to load the BBFreqInfo pass.
+Then you can recompile it using make and a new Shared Object (SO) should be created in order to load the AccelSeeker passes.

 	cd "path/to/llvm/build" && make